forta-network/docs/docs/contributing.md

 # How to contribute

-Thank you for being a part of the Forta Protocol!
+Thank you for being a part of the Forta network!
 All contributions from the community are valuable and encouraged.
 Getting the community involved is essential to Forta's success and there are many ways to contribute even without having to write any code.
 Here are just a few ideas, but you're welcome to submit any more you think of!

 ## Join the Forta Discord